Georges Boillot: Biography

-That same year, his Peugeot teammate, Jules Goux became the first Frenchman to win the Indianapolis 500.
-The following year, France sent a number of competitors to the Indiana speedway where on May 27, during qualifying, Boillot came tantalizing close to breaking the 100 mile-an-hour (161 km/h) barrier when he set a new speed record of 99.86 mph (160.70 km/h).
-Much faster than any other driver, Boillot would most likely have won the race with ease had it not been for repeated tire trouble.
-He ended up finishing 14th while his fellow Frenchmen finished in the top four positions with René Thomas getting the win.
+That same year Boillot's Peugeot teammate, Goux, became the first Frenchman to win the Indianapolis 500.
+The following year, France again sent a number of competitors to the Indiana speedway where on 27 May, during qualifying, Boillot came tantalizingly close to breaking the 100 mile-an-hour (161 km/h) barrier when he set a new speed record of 99.86 mph (160.70 km/h).
+During the race, Boillot suffered repeated tire trouble.
+He ended up finishing 14th.

-In what would turn out to be his last race, the 1914 French Grand Prix at Lyon, his Peugeot was literally falling apart at the end.
+In what would turn out to be his last race, the 1914 French Grand Prix at Lyon, Boillot's Peugeot was literally falling apart at the end.
 After demonstrating his tremendous skills by keeping the vehicle running and near the lead, it finally overheated on the last lap and he was forced to retire.

 With the outbreak of World War I, Boillot joined the new French Air Force, but was initially given the task of being a driver for the commander-in-chief, General Joseph Joffre, who used Boillot's fast driving to maintain personal oversight of French armies.
 Frustrated at his duties away from the front lines he requested to join a fighting unit and promptly embarked on becoming an Ace flyer.
-During his time as a flyer, he won the Croix de Guerre and the Legion d'Honneur.
-On April 21, 1916 his plane was shot down in a dogfight with five German Fokkers, of which he was able to shoot one down before he himself was downed, crashing near Bar-le-Duc.
+On 21 April 1916 his plane was shot down in a dogfight with five German Fokkers, of which he was able to shoot one down before he himself was downed, crashing near Bar-le-Duc.
 Severely injured, he died in a military hospital at Vadelaincourt, Meuse.
+For his time as a flyer, he was awarded the War Cross and made a knight of the Legion of Honour.

+He was deemed Mort pour la France and inhumated at Père Lachaise Cemetery in Paris in 1921.

 Legacy

-In his honor, several places in France named a street for him and there is a George Boillot School in Montlhéry in the Essonne département near Paris.
+In his honor, several places in France named a street for Boillot and there is a George Boillot School in Montlhéry in the Essonne département near Paris.

 His brother André was also a race driver and at war's end, won the 1919 Targa Florio.
 Georges' son, Jean, became director-general of Peugeot Talbot Sport cars and in 1981 was responsible for involving Peugeot in rallying.